alewis623/Amazon_Vine_Analysis/README.md

   * The percentage of 5star vine reviews was 52.34% while non vine 5 star reviews were 52.69%

 ## Summary
 There was not a positivity bias in reviewing the vine program for outdoors.
 Additional analysis is needed.
 A review of verfied -purchases (also in the data) could be helpful in reviewing the number of 5 star reviews.
 Another analysis could look at the category.
 Was this an anomoly to the outdoors category?
-More data could be used to help determine if this is unique to outdoors or symbolic of larger results.
+More data could be used to help determine if this is unique to outdoors or representitive of larger results.